-Nikola Founder Resigns As Chairman After Denying Fraud Allegations
+Founder Of Zero-Emissions Truck Startup Resigns After Fraud Allegations

 The news comes just weeks after Nikola struck a major deal with GM to build an electric pick-up truck.
 Those plans are still moving forward.

-The start-up, founded in 2014, was named after Nikola Tesla and aimed to revolutionize the transportation sector through cutting-edge zero-emissions technology.
+The startup, founded in 2014, was named after Nikola Tesla and aimed to revolutionize the transportation sector through cutting-edge zero-emissions technology.

-That might sound familiar — Milton clearly hoped that his company would follow in the footsteps of another start-up named after the famed inventor in confounding skeptics, delighting investors and achieving runaway success.
+That might sound familiar — Milton clearly hoped that his company would follow in the footsteps of another startup named after the famed inventor in confounding skeptics, delighting investors and achieving runaway success.

 Like Tesla CEO Elon Musk, Milton had a vision: in his case, of fuel-cell powered big rigs transforming the shipping industry.
 But did he have the technology to make that vision real?
 And until the technology is proven, where's the line between optimistic hype and deception?